-Embark’s rescue and treatment program for street dogs has grown to become one of the most significant components of our work.
-Offering high standards of veterinary care for homeless dogs at no charge, this service is much needed in Sri Lanka
+The Embark rescue and treatment program for street dogs has grown to become one of the most significant components of our work.
+We offer high standards of Veterinary care for homeless dogs at no charge, which is a much needed service in Sri Lanka considering the large numbers.

-With the growth of Embark, the numbers of rescue requests have increased exponentially with a monthly estimate of over 800 calls to the hotline.
+As our work expanded, the numbers of rescue and treatment requests have also increased exponentially with a monthly estimate of over 1000 calls to the hotline.
 Each request is assessed by our team and addressed by our veterinarians either in-house, onsite or through hospitalization for more critical cases.
-Assessments are dependent on several factors; the most important being a consideration of both the dog’s physical and mental wellbeing, veterinary advise and the dog’s long-term welfare.
+Assessments are dependent on several factors; the most important being the consideration of both the physical and mental wellbeing, veterinary advise and the long term welfare of the dog.

 Sri Lanka experienced a torrential downpour on the 15th of May, which left many parts of the country adversely affected: houses destroyed, lives lost and people and animals stranded.
 While the army personnel worked on rescuing the people, Embark together with Best Care Animal Hospital worked on saving the lives of animals.
 We were able to rescue 35 dogs and pups.
 They were later reunited with their owners.
 The rescues were carried out in Kaduwela, Angoda, Wellampitiya and Kotikawatte areas.

 Every day a significant number of dogs are injured in road traffic accidents, while several others are dumped on the streets by owners who are unwilling to care of a sick or elderly dog.
 Please call the Embark hotline +94 773429 025 if a street dog needs medical assistance.

 A pet taxi or mobile visit can be arranged in the event of severe injuries such as road traffic accidents.
 If we are to send a pet ambulance Embark appreciates the details of an onsite contact person or requests that the caller stay with the dog till the veterinarian arrives.